-I cycle the few kilometers from Genuri, always skirting the Giara di Gesturi (whose top, in order not to offend the usual campanilists, is divided between the municipalities of Gesturi, Genoni, Setzu and Tuili … and therefore each portion should have the corresponding name!), and I arrive at the home of Diego’s mother, the guy who hosted me in my day in San Gavino Monreale, who was born here.
+I cycle the few kilometers from Genuri, always skirting the Giara di Gesturi (whose top, in order not to offend the usual parochialists, is divided between the municipalities of Gesturi, Genoni, Setzu and Tuili … and therefore each portion should have the corresponding name!), and I arrive at the home of Diego’s mother, the guy who hosted me in my day in San Gavino Monreale, who was born here.
 I can leave my bike and luggage and go for a walk in the village waiting for Diego to arrive.

-I walk along the main street and immediately ran into a nice, well-restored ancient building, with a bakery for bread on display in the open courtyard on the street.
-Next to this building is the Filo di Memoria Multimedia Museum, which should contain archaeological finds found in the area, and material that testifies the history of this village, including the usual tools of the agro-pastoral life that I now see by the hundreds in many vilages.
+I walk along the main street and immediately ran into a nice, well-restored ancient building, with an oven for bread production on display in the open courtyard on the street.
+Next to this building is the Filo di Memoria Multimedia Museum, which should contain archaeological finds found in the area, and material that testifies the history of this village, including the usual tools of the agro-pastoral life that I now see by the hundreds in many villages.
 The museum is closed (although the indication on Google gives me it should be open) and asking some local passerby I understand that it probably will not open.
 I continue to the end of the road and arrive at the stairways that lead to the parish church of San Leonardo, originally and old church but rebuilt in the XIX century.

 I take a road that goes down to the lower part of the village and I arrive at the modern building that houses the library named after Marcello Marchesi.
 Unfortunately, it is also closed.
 So I continue on the peripheral road and go up a lane that leads me to the wide Piazza Angelica, with gardens and benches, and an old renovated water well.
-The old Monte Granatico (the grain bank) overlooks the square.
+The old Monte Granatico (the wheat bank) overlooks the square.
 It’s now a food shop and bakery, at least it has maintained a function similar to the one it had in the past!

 After passing the nice five-a-side football pitch, I arrive at the small church of San Cristoforo.
 I am on the other side of the village that overlooks the now yellowed fields.
 I enter the courtyard of the church which houses the old monumental cemetery, with dignified tombs with marble tombstones, simple gravestones with wooden crosses, and a small family chapel, all surrounded by cypresses.